nrootconauto/MrChrootBSD/README.md

 # NOTICE

-  **This software is going under major refactors including perimision emulation.
-Expect something juicy next week.
-Dont use it for anything serious now(or at all).**
+  **This software is still in it's infancy and should not be used for anything serious other than like educational stuff.**

 ## Features
   Here is a list